curl/curl/docs/libcurl/opts/CURLOPT_LOGIN_OPTIONS.md

 }
 ~~~

-# AVAILABILITY
+# NOTES

-Added in 7.34.0.
 Support for OpenLDAP added in 7.82.0.

 # RETURN VALUE